MattCSmith/Project-365/README.md

 ## Day 106
 #### **Project:** Home Automation
 Today I experimented with various Zigbee sensors in HomeAssistant.
 Although it has mostly been configuring YAML and JSON, there has been a bunch of learnings today...
 Inlcuding stripping back the Zigbee bridge and re-flashing the firmware so it can communicate with HA.
 Its been awesome being able to program actual pyshical devices.
 I am looking forward to all the posibilities and perhaps even writing some applications that can interact with components around my home.

+## Day 107
+#### **Project:** Home Automation
+I spend some more time today experimenting and playing with the various components, settings and sensors.
+Put together a basic automation where a motion PIR flashes a hue bulb and sends a push notification.